genesiscommunitysuccess/docs/docs/01_getting-started/06_developer-training/01_training-content-day1.md

 ![](/img/build-gradle-kts-fields.png)

-Alternatively, if you can't run it from your IDE, you can run the Gradle tasks from the command line.
+Alternatively, if you can't run the command from your IDE, you can run the Gradle tasks from the command line.
 Make sure to open your terminal and cd into **../server/jvm** to run them.

 ```shell title='Running generateFields from the command line'
 ./gradlew :genesisproduct-alpha:alpha-dictionary-cache:genesis-generated-fields:generateFields